 - Product mentions: At the first mention of a brand name of a product, the name of the product’s manufacturer should be listed, enclosed in parentheses.

-Acknowledgments file, if applicable
+Acknowledgments file, if any

-Graphics files, if applicable
+Graphics files, if any

 A maximum of 10 graphics (including figures, charts, and/or graphs) and tables may be submitted.
 Please note we do not count compound images composed of multiple images as 1 graphic.
 Both graphics and tables must be numbered consecutively according to the order in which they are cited in the text.
 We reserve the right to remove graphics from the article during editing, as dictated by space considerations.

 Tables and charts must be organized logically, include titles (and footnotes, when needed), and clarify or add to data presented, rather than simply repeat material in the text.
-Data points for charts (graphs) should be specified, if the information is not included elsewhere in the
+Data points for charts (graphs) should be specified, if the information is not included elsewhere in the text, so that the charts can be accurately reproduced by our Production Department.
+For example, if a bar graph shows means and standard deviations, the exact numerical value of each mean and standard deviation should be provided.

 Electronic files of graphics and tables are required for publication.
-Tables should be provided in Microsoft Word format and not as
+Tables should be provided in Microsoft Word format and not as graphic files.
+Product-only figures should not be included.
+All images must be of professional quality and sharply focused.

 Each figure should be numbered (Fig 1, Fig 2, etc), not lettered, and correspond with a caption provided on the captions list.
 A figure captions file must be submitted for all figures.
 For photomicrographs, the stain used must be specified in the caption, and original magnification must be indicated unless a scale bar is included within the image.

 Figures should be submitted as separate files, not embedded in the article file or as a group in a single PDF, and should not include any numbering or identification on the actual photo, with the exception of graphics (for example, arrows or abbreviations) that further define what is being shown in the image.
 Such graphics must also be clearly explained in the figure caption.
-Unlabeled electronic versions of the images must be available upon request by the graphic designers.
+Unlabeled electronic versions of the images must be available upon request by the Production Department.

 For best reproduction results, digital files should be in TIFF, JPEG, Postscript, or EPS formats.

-Figure captions file, if applicable
+Figure captions file, if any

 The caption list must include captions for every graphic (including figures and charts).
 Each caption should be limited to approximately 20 words.
 The captions list must be submitted as a separate Microsoft Word document.